ahn/mideaas/README.md

 [MIDEaaS](http://cored.cs.tut.fi/#mideaas) (Mobile IDE as a Service) is an experimental web-based environment for creating Vaadin web apps.

 It's still in a research state.
 Not to be used for anything real.
+See  [http://cored.cs.tut.fi](cored.cs.tut.fi) for related information.

 The current version requires Vaadin 7.1+ and Java 7.